homanchou/xr/book/build-your-own-webvr-site.md

 ### Install docker and docker-compose.

+You can skip this step if you already have Postgres on your machine.
+But even if you do I recommend installing Docker anyway.
 There are two reasons for wanting to use docker.
-The first reason is so that we can run a local database with ease as we develop.
+The first reason is so that we can run a local database with ease as we develop without worrying about version collisions or configuration conflicts with our host machine.

 For Windows and Mac users the easiest way is probably by installing Docker Desktop for Windows (and mac) respectively.
-The second reason for using docker is for when it comes time for deployment to production, creating a docker image might be one of the ways we'll want to utilize.
+The second reason for using docker is for when it comes time for deployment to production, creating a docker image might be one of the ways we'll want to utilize for deployment, so familiarity with docker is helpful.

+Please lookup the instructions for installing docker and docker-compose on your system.
+I'm using Windows and Windows Sub-System for Linux (WSL).
+When I install Docker Desktop for Windows it automatically comes with docker-compose and docker is automatically available to me in the WSL command line environment as well.

+We will be using Docker to run our local database.
+Remember to have the docker server running, otherwise the server can't find the database.

 ### Install vscode.